TimAConner/Squirrels-VS-Dwarves/README.md

             1. Your ip must be added to the list of acceptable ips in Authorized Domains under Sign In Methods in Authentication.
 1. You're ready to starting editing!

-## Debugging Tips
+## Debugging Tips - How to ram your face into a brick wall
 1. If something is not happening that should be happening:
     1. Check if firebase is being updated, if it is, the issue is most likely in view or mergeData().
+        1. Enjoy punching the brick wall.
+I'm not a sadist, but you might be.
     1. If firebase is not being updated, check in model or checkInput().

-## How It Runs -- A Day In The Life of A Dwarf or Squirrel
+## How It Runs - A Day In The Life of A Dwirrel
 1. main.js executes automatically, triggering startGame() in controller.js
 1. startGame() activates the listeners of the firbase realtime server and begains the mainLoop()
 1. mainLoop() checks for which screen the player is on (loading, login, main menu, game, etc.)